jessiepelosi/ferntxms/Phylotranscriptomics/Phylotranscriptomics.md

 |<i>Physcomitrium patens</i>      |Phypa V3    | Bryophytes           |
 |<i>Selaginella moellendorffii</i>| v1.0       | Lycophytes           |

-Primary transcripts for each outgroup were extracted using primary_transcripts.py (from David Emms, accessible [here](https://github.com/davidemms/OrthoFinder/blob/master/tools/primary_transcript.py)) and used in downstream analyses.
+Primary transcripts for each outgroup were extracted using `primary_transcripts.py` (from David Emms, accessible [here](https://github.com/davidemms/OrthoFinder/blob/master/tools/primary_transcript.py)) and used in downstream analyses.
 ```
 python primary_transcripts.py *.cds
 python primary_transcripts.py *.pep
 ```
 ## 2. Run OrthoFinder

-Place all pep sequences into a single folder named "Proteomes".
+Place all pep sequences into a single folder named "proteomes".
 Run [OrthoFinder v.2.3.11](https://github.com/davidemms/OrthoFinder).
 ```
 orthofinder -M msa -A mafft -T fasttree -t [threads] -a [threads] -f proteomes/
 ```
-Note that OrthoFinder continously failed due to the large number of transcriptomes being analyzed even with 1Tb of RAM.
+Note that OrthoFinder failed due to the large number of transcriptomes being analyzed even with 1Tb of RAM.
 We instead ran Diamond Blasts independently after the commands were generated using:
 ```
 orthofinder -f proteomes/ -op
 ```
-We then ran each Diamond Blast in parallel.
+We then ran each Diamond Blast in parallel using several SLURM arrays.
 Once the Blasts were completed, we ran:
 ```
 orthofinder -a 30 -b proteomes/OrthoFinder/Results_XXX/WorkingDirectory/
 ```